AdaCore/spark2014/lrm/source/packages.rst

    of a package is a predicate which defines the state of the package after its elaboration.

-.. centered:: **Restrictions that may be Applied**

-.. include:: restrictions-and-profiles.rst
-   :start-after: 7.1.4 Initial Condition Aspect
-   :end-before:  7.2.2

-.. centered:: **Dynamic Semantics**

-There are no dynamic semantics associated with the ``initial_condition_aspect`` the rules are checked by static analysis.

 .. centered:: **Verification Rules**

 .. centered:: *Checked by Flow Analysis*